SystemicCypher/PEERY/README.txt

-A peer to peer internet framework built off of the bittorrent specification.
+A peer to peer framework built off of blockchains.
-It will be able to serve webpages without the need for server overhead as well as share files between peers.
+It will be able to share files and allow for secure payments between peers.